 Marlo Thomas knows how to set a beautiful table.
 The award-winning actress and activist is a consummate hostess who welcomes friends to her home with music, candlelight and unparalleled style.
-We’re thrilled to announce her brand new tabletop collection.
-Here’s a bit more about the inspiration behind the new collection, plus Marlo’s tips on how to make “entertaining at your home a place that you will enjoy sharing with your friends as much as I do with mine.”
+We have loved bringing her entertaining collection to our table and learning from her style and originality.
+Here’s a bit more about the inspiration behind her collection, plus Marlo’s tips on how to make “entertaining at your home a place that you will enjoy sharing with your friends as much as I do with mine.”

 1. Add Some Whimsy